 So, let’s get started!

-The PDF file (if you don’t know what PDF file I am talking about, head over here) was created keeping in mind its actual size.
+The planner PDF file was created keeping in mind its actual size.

 Meaning it needs to be printed on that page size.